Men can also have breast reduction surgery if they have enlarged breasts, a condition known as

 For men who feel self-conscious about their appearance, breast reduction surgery may be considered to flatten the breast area.

-Male breast reductions are usually required to reduce the size of the breast area and give a flattened shape.
+Male breast reductions are an effective way to reduce the size of the breast area and give a flattened shape.

-Results are permanent but weight gain, hormonal imbalances and the use of certain drugs can cause the breast area to enlarge again.
+The results are usually permanent, but weight gain, hormonal imbalances and the use of certain drugs can cause the breast area to enlarge again.

 Surgery can leave red and lumpy scars.
 These may last for several months, but should gradually fade over time.